 USDT - 3%

 A user deposits 100 mUSD into the SAVE contract, alongside others who have already deposited 400 mUSD.
 The SAVE contract has a total of 500 mUSD (50% of mUSD supply) in it, and over the course of 6 months accrues interest.

 At the end of 6 months, assuming no bASSETS have breached their max weights, the basket is comprised of the following: 256.25 DAI, 255 USDC, 253.75 USDT, and 252.5 TUSD.
 In total, the basket has accrued 17.5 USD of value in interest at an average rate of 3.5% APY.

 During this period, the platform also collects 10 mUSD in total as fees across swaps and redemption activity.
 This brings the total USD value accrued in the savings contract to 27.5 USD.

 Our user, having contributed one fifth of the total USD in the savings contract over 6 months, earns a corresponding 5.5 mUSD in interest, at an effective APY of 11%.

 NB - This example assumes most of the system to be static over this 6 month term.
 Realistically, the mStable system is a dynamic one, and returns will be influenced by multiple factors in the system changing on a regular basis.
-It also omits the portion of interest and platform fees that are earned in staking rewards by governors when this launched.
+It also omits the portion of interest and platform fees that may be earned in staking rewards by governors after mStable achieves sufficient decentralisation.